Please See COVID-19 Update

 DISASTER HOTLINE: 512-766-7111 - To help Central Texans impacted by the Texas Winter Storm. https://www.ccctx.org/disaster-response/

-The Caring Place assists with food, rent, utilities, clothing, medical/dental/prescriptions/vision, car repairs, home repair, transportation/gas vouchers, emergency/temporary shelter, disasters, and more.
+The Caring Place offers assistance with food, rent, utilities, clothing, car repairs, home repair, transportation/gas vouchers, emergency/temporary shelter, disasters, and more.
 Case management programs provide additional support.
-Food programs: Our Daily Bread, Fresh Food for Individuals and Families, Healthy Options Programs for the Elderly (HOPE) .
+Food programs: Our Daily Bread offers assistance with fresh food for Individuals and Families, and Healthy Options Programs for the Elderly (HOPE) .
 They also have a thrift store.
-Call the Programs & Services line at 512-943-0709 for more information.
+Call the Programs & Services line at 512-943-0709 or 512-688-3595 for more information.
+The Caring Place is located inside the Boys & Girls club of Georgetown at 1100 Thousand Oaks Blvd, Georgetown.

 Note: Other food pantries in the Georgetown area:

-Opportunities offers programs such as Head Start, Meals on Wheels, community services, affordable housing, utility assistance (such as the CEAP program to help pay heating and electric bills, for those who qualify) as well as administering COVID-19 utilities assistance for the City of Georgetown Utilities.
+Opportunities offers programs such as Head Start, Meals on Wheels, community services, affordable housing, utility assistance (such as the CEAP program to help pay for heating and electric bills, for those who qualify), job skills training for qualified low income households as well as administering COVID-19 utilities assistance for the City of Georgetown Utilities.

 Notes Regarding City of Georgetown Utilities: